Some Of The Best And Brightest Hats Of Royal Ascot 2018

 — Jennifer Wrynne (@JenniferWrynne) June 20, 2018

-Others came with horse and garden-themed hats with a variety of bird feathers, Queen Elizabeth attended dressed in lemon yellow with a matching yellow hat adorned with a blue hydrangea.
+Others came with horse- and garden-themed hats with a variety of bird feathers, Queen Elizabeth attended dressed in lemon yellow with a matching yellow hat adorned with a blue hydrangea.
 Fashion writers have suggested that in terms of wild hats, “more is more” at Royal Ascot, and this includes the use of peacock feathers and brightly colored butterflies.

 There were hats covered with flowers and others that featured one giant flower.
 Men wear hats too, but they tend to be Panama hats or top hats, sometimes with a flair of color, but not even close to the boldness of the women’s hats.